Copyright and Trademark Infringement: Someone’s Stealing From Me!

 It’s important that you recognize that copyright and trademarks protect different intellectual property.
 Copyright protects original expression.
 Trademarks protect brands.

-Either way, depending on circumstance, engaging in copyright or trademark infringement can have serious consequences.
-Courts are allowed to award up to $150,000 in statutory damages for wilful infringement.
+Either way, depending on the circumstance, engaging in copyright or trademark infringement can have serious consequences.
+Courts are allowed to award up to $150,000 in statutory damages for willful infringement.

 Conclusion: